remem9527/Dairy/readme.rst

 Diary: A permanent and private on-chain diary book, powered by BSV.
 =======================================================================

+As long as you control the private key, your on-chian diary book will never be lost or peeped by others.

 .. code-block:: python

     >>> from diary import User